-The remaining avalanche hazard is managed through an industry-standard program of risk management using a combination of forecasting, explosives, and preventive highway closures.
 The goal is to reduce the residual avalanche risk to levels commonly accepted on highways throughout North America, equivalent to a residual AHI value of 30 to 40 or less.

 Both the East and West Lynn Canal routes have a unique safety factor in that both would employ shuttle ferries to cross Lynn Canal and Taiya Inlet.
 The shuttle ferries could be used to carry north-south traffic when the highway is closed.
 Few avalanche-prone highways have alternative transportation so readily available.
 Avalanche closures occur during the lowest traffic season of the year, and even when the highway must be closed, travel would be possible more frequently than it is under the current ferry winter schedule.